0nkn/parley/README.md

 ## Acknowledgments

-- Claude AI by Anthropic for language detection, translation, and text clarification
+- Claude AI by Anthropic for text processing capabilities
-- ElevenLabs for high-quality text-to-speech technology
+- ElevenLabs for text-to-speech technology
 - OpenAI for Whisper speech recognition technology